 The WDC management fee for each year is negotiated and agreed several months in advance and any requirements for service changes as a result would be well underway by the time a reduction in fee became a reality.
 The possibility of a sudden loss of funding from other sources, or a sudden negative change in income / expenditure due to unforeseen circumstances is a more likely scenario.
-Therefore basing the reserve fund target on 7.5% of total operating cost is a common-sense rational to adopt.
+Therefore basing the reserve fund target on 7.5% of total operating cost or a value of £750,000 which ever was greater, is a common-sense rational to adopt.